Thomas Heberer (sinologist)

-Thomas Heberer (born 13 November 1947 in Offenbach/Main, Germany) is a Senior Professor of Chinese Politics & Society at the University Duisburg-Essen, Germany.
+Thomas Heberer (born 13 November 1947 in Offenbach/Main, Germany) is a German sinologist.
+He is senior professor of Chinese politics and society at the University of Duisburg-Essen.

 Education

 Thomas Heberer studied Social Anthropology (major), Philosophy, Political Science, and Chinese Studies in Frankfurt, Göttingen, Mainz and Heidelberg.

 In 1977, Heberer completed his Ph.D. at the University of Bremen on the Mass Line concept of the Chinese Communist Party.
-The same year he went to China, where he worked as a translator and reader for the Foreign Languages Press in Beijing for more than four years (1977–81).
-In this way, he became a contemporary witness of China's early reform and transformation process.
+The same year he went to China, where he worked as an editor of the German section of the Peking Review in Beijing for more than four years (1977–81).
+During this time, he witnessed China’s early reform and transformation process first-hand.

 Career

-Thomas Heberer worked from 1983 to 1985 as a research fellow with the Overseas Museum in Bremen (Übersee-Museum Bremen), where he was put in charge of the Chinese Collection and established the museum's permanent China exhibit.
-He was then appointed as a research fellow at the Institute of Geography of the University of Bremen and carried out a research project, funded by the Volkswagen Foundation, on the development of the private economic sector in China.
-This project was followed by his habilitation (post-doctoral degree) thesis on the role of the individual (“informal”) economic sector of urban and social development in China.
+Heberer worked from 1983 to 1985 as a research fellow with the Overseas Museum in Bremen (Übersee-Museum Bremen), where he was in charge of the Chinese Collection and established the museum’s permanent China exhibit.
+He was then appointed as a research fellow at the Institute of Geography of the University of Bremen and carried out a research project on the development of the private economic sector in China, funded by the Volkswagen Foundation.
+His ensuing habilitation thesis dealt with the role of the informal economic sector of urban and social development in China.
 In 1989 he received the venia legendi, or authorization to lecture, in Political Science at the University of Bremen.

 From 1991 to 1992, Heberer served as a professor of Chinese Economic Studies at the University for Applied Sciences in Bremen.
-From 1992 to 1998, he acted as a professor of political science with a focus on East Asian politics at the University of Trier.
-From 1998 to 2013, he has held a chair professorship of political science with a focus on East Asia at the University of Duisburg-Essen’s Institute of East Asian Studies.
-Upon his retirement in February 2013 he was appointed a Senior Professor of Chinese Politics and Society by the university president.
-Since then, he is still actively involved in conducting basic research on China and its political and social development.
+From 1992 to 1998, he was a professor of political science with a focus on East Asian politics at the University of Trier.
+From 1998 to 2013, he held a chair professorship of political science with a focus on East Asia at the University of Duisburg-Essen’s Institute of East Asian Studies.
+Upon his retirement in February 2013, he was appointed Senior Professor of Chinese Politics and Society by the university president.
+He continues to actively pursue research on China and its political and social development.

-Heberer has held visiting professor roles at: Seoul National University, University of Washington; China Center for Comparative Politics and Economics; National Taiwan University and National Sun Yat-sen University; Zhejiang University; University of Vienna and Peking University.
+Heberer has held visiting professorships at: Seoul National University, University of Washington; China Center for Comparative Politics and Economics; National Taiwan University and National Sun Yat-sen University; Zhejiang University; University of Vienna and Peking University.